nagarajan010/jamakol-desktop-app/README.md

 ## � Acknowledgements

-Special thanks to the [kunjara/jyotish](https://github.com/kunjara/jyotish/) repository.
+*   Special thanks to the [kunjara/jyotish](https://github.com/kunjara/jyotish/) repository.
 Their open-source code was incredibly helpful in verifying calculation logic and understanding complex astrological algorithms.
+*   **Jagannath Hora (JHora)** and other established astrology software provided valuable design inspiration and served as a reference for calculation accuracy.

 ## �📜 License